mlanza/atomic/NOTES.md

 * Avoid using type constructors (e.g. the keyword "new") directly.
 Use the provided constructor functions.
 * Avoid virtual doms.
 Use a model diff/patch strategy.
 * Avoid creating types where primitives will do.
 A type should be introduced to vary protocol implementations.
-* Avoid monads as they necessitate commitment.
-Use monadic pipelines instead.
 * Avoid recursion for potentially large stacks.
 * Avoid writing functions that care about `this` bindings, rather pass `self` as the first argument when required.
 * Avoid thinking in concrete types.
 Prefer thinking in abstract types that provide behaviors.